NexMirror/Kallithea/docs/contributing.rst

-Contributions will be accepted in most formats - such as pull requests on bitbucket, something hosted on your own Kallithea instance, or patches sent by mail to the kallithea-general mailing list.
+Contributions will be accepted in most formats - such as pull requests on bitbucket, something hosted on your own Kallithea instance, or patches sent by email to the kallithea-general mailing list.

 Make sure to test your changes both manually and with the automatic tests before posting.